Evaluating Hypothesis Tests

 def simulate(self, n_sim: int, n_obs: int, first_seed: int | None = None) -> None:

-"""Runs simulations and stores estimation errors.
+"""Runs simulations and stores test decisions.

 Args: